speedracer05/Plotly-Challenge/README.md

   <img src="/static/images/Staphylococcus.png">
 </p>
 ## Description
-In this repository, I have built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
-The dashboard is deployed on Github pages, available on this [link](https://speedracer05.github.io/Plotly-Challenge/).
+<p>In this repository, I have built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+The dashboard is deployed on Github pages, available on this [link](https://speedracer05.github.io/Plotly-Challenge/).</p>

 ## Table of Contents
 -   [Description](#description)